robipozzi/zCX/README.md

 [Grafana](https://grafana.com/) is an open-source platform for data visualization, monitoring and analysis that has become quite popular as a tool for Observability, allowing to query, visualize, alert on and understand environment metrics no matter where they are stored.

 ## Prometheus
 [Prometheus](https://prometheus.io/) is an open-source system monitoring and alerting toolkit.
-It is configured via **[prometheus.yml](prometheus/prometheus.yml)** specific configuration file hat is copied to the Docker image when it is built.
+It is configured via **[prometheus.yml](prometheus/prometheus.yml)** specific configuration file that is copied to the Docker image when it is built.

 ## Cadvisor
 [cAdvisor](https://github.com/google/cadvisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.
 It is a running daemon that collects, aggregates, processes, and exports information about running containers.
 Specifically, for each container it keeps resource isolation parameters, historical resource usage, histograms of complete historical resource usage and network statistics.